Okazaki Station

-Okazaki Station (岡崎駅, Okazaki-eki) is an interchange railway station in the city of Okazaki, Aichi Prefecture, Japan, jointly operated by Central Japan Railway Company (JR Tōkai) and the Aichi Kanjō Railway (Aikan).
+Okazaki Station (岡崎駅, Okazaki-eki) is an interchange railway station in the city of Okazaki, Aichi Prefecture, Japan, jointly operated by Central Japan Railway Company (JR Tōkai) and the Aichi Loop Railway.

 Lines

 Okazaki Station is served by the Tōkaidō Main Line, and is located 325.9 kilometers from the starting point of the line at Tokyo Station.
 It is also the southern terminus of the Aichi Loop Line and is 45.3 kilometers from the northern terminus at Kōzōji Station.

 Station layout

 The station consists of two island platforms serving 4 tracks, and a side platform with one track.
-It shared facilities for the Tōkaidō Main Line and the Aichi Loop Line..
+It shared facilities for the Tōkaidō Main Line and the Aichi Loop Line.
 The station building has automated ticket machines, TOICA, Manaca, Suica and PASMO automated turnstiles and a staffed ticket office.